t3stme/python-s/README.md

 # python-s
-this is a python script
+This script is a simple script. lots of projects are coming into this account soon :)